Summary of The Beggar

 Conclusion of The Beggar

-The chapter – The Beggar teaches students that if one has the will to work hard and reach a goal, he can do it with dedication and achieve success in life.
-Presenting the CBSE Class 9 English Moments Prose Summary of The Beggar that will help students to have a detailed understanding of the chapter.
+The chapter – The Beggar teaches students that if one has the will to work hard and reach a goal, with dedication and will power one can achieve success in life.
+Presenting the CBSE Class 9 English Moments Prose Summary of The Beggar that will help students to obtain a detailed understanding of the chapter.